igelado/hcbravo/README.md

 #### Annunciators Configuration

-The annunciators entry is a map that contanis one entry per LED indicator in the Bravo throttle.
+The annunciators entry is a map that contains one entry per LED indicator in the Bravo throttle.
 As in the case of the autopilot modes, all DataRefs are interpreted as boolean values, and all labels in the `annunciator` map are optional:
  - `master_warn` Master Warning
  - `eng_fire` Engine Fire